Last Updated: April 10, 2026

-Try our travel insurance quote tool to compare plans and prices from multiple providers at once, or speak with an agent at 1-800-240-0369 for help choosing a plan.
+Try our travel insurance quote tool to compare the best pre-existing condition policies at once, or speak with an agent at 1-800-240-0369 for help choosing a plan.

-After evaluating all providers and plans available in the Squaremouth marketplace, we have selected Travel Insured International as the top company for pre-existing condition travel insurance in 2026.
+After evaluating all providers and plans available in the Squaremouth marketplace, we have selected Seven Corners as the top company for pre-existing condition travel insurance in 2026.
 Below are our best pre-existing travel insurance plan recommendations:

-We evaluated all 20+ providers and over 100 different travel insurance plans available in the Squaremouth marketplace as part of our analysis.
+We evaluated all 20+ providers and over 100 different travel insurance plans available in the Squaremouth marketplace to find the top coverage for pre-existing medical conditions.

 Our top 3 plans were all selected based on the following criteria: